 If you update your software only once or twice a year, it will most likely be too expensive to develop automation testing unless if it’s for applications where the cost of errors is so high that they exceed the cost of developing automation testing.

-If the results don’t tally, the programmer is notified of the error that needs to be corrected.
+If the results don’t tally, the developers are notified of the error that needs to be corrected.

 How do you test effectively?

-You test every time a programmer has made a change or update to the system.
+You test every time a developer has made a change or update to the system.

 Software testing is a task that takes time.
 It is a common mistake to not test enough or disregard the testing stage completely because testing is associated with expensive cost and too much time.

 This results to struggling with mistakes and frustrating everyone involved in the project as it becomes even more expensive and ends up taking more time.

 Here are some methods available: